matthistuff/kepuber/README.md

 Currently the only officially supported operating system is MacOS. *nixes should work but currently I do not test them.

-DRM removal will and can't be part of this software.
+DRM removal will not and can't be part of this software.